JeremieSpiesser/ejp-bot/README.md

 ```

 - region : "nord", "sud", "paca" or "ouest"
-- delay : refreshing delay in seconds ()
+- delay : refreshing delay in seconds ( expecting a positive integer )

-If delay equals -1, the bot runs in "oneshot mode" (ie : it will not loop and immediately return)
+If delay equals -1, the bot runs in "oneshot mode" (ie : it will not loop and immediately return and run the commands)

 ## Compilation